 If those you wish to be part of your team have already created their GetBusy account before being invited and added to your team, please contact our Support Team via email@example.com.
 We can then help join them to the relevant team, provided they have not already created their own separate team.

-5. Create and add your own to-do list and tasks with other people.
+2. Create and add your own to-do list or assign tasks with other people (internal/external).

 -> See here for inspiration and examples of tasks you could create.

 3. Upload and store documents and files (up to 200MB) on any task, or on any individual contact or company records in the Connections area for personal or internal team reference.